 As the smallest African nation, the Republic of the Seychelles is made up of 115 islands covering 459 kilometres squared of total landmass.
 Scattered approximately 1,600km off the coast of Kenya, D’Arros Island and St Joseph Atoll lie roughly 225km southwest of Mahé at 5°S of the equator as part of the Amirantes Island group of the Outer Islands of the Seychelles.

-The sandy beaches of D’Arros wrap 5km around it and its highest elevation is 3m.
-D’Arros Island is separated from St Joseph Atoll by a deep channel to the east, roughly 1km wide and some 60m deep.
+The sandy beaches of D’Arros wrap 5km around and its highest elevation is 3m.
+D’Arros Island is separated from St Joseph Atoll by a deep channel to the east, roughly 1km wide and about 60m deep.
 St Joseph Atoll consists of several named vegetated islands, the largest of which is its namesake, St Joseph Island.
-The inner lagoon of St Joseph is entirely enclosed at low tide and is roughly 7m at its deepest
+The inner lagoon of St Joseph is entirely enclosed at low tide and is roughly 7m at its deepest.